pablobd/bananas/Report.md

 The agent is build following the [nature paper](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) *Human-level control through deep reinforcement learning*.

 Specifically, the agent learns how to play the game through experience.
 By playing randomly the game, the agent stores experiences (state, action taken, reward and next state).
-The agent uses this stored experiences to estimates the q-value function, i.e. for each state and action the expected discounted reward.
-The agent estimates the q-value function is estimated using a feed forward deep network, with the following architecture:
+The agent uses these stored experiences to estimate the q-value function, i.e. for each state and action the expected discounted reward.
+To estimate it, the agent makes use of a feed forward deep network, with the following architecture:
 * input layer of 37 units (dimension of state space),
 * hidden layer of 64 units,
 * hidden layer of 32 units,